tiburona/mbamk/README.md

 and the Freesurfer output.

 Because Freesurfer reconstruction is a many-hour process in the best case, for testing purposes it is best to use a mock Freesurfer container that provides output as if Freesurfer ran.
+If you are a trusted developer, you can make MBAM use this mock container by setting

+    TRUSTED:
+        FREESURFER_RECON_COMMAND: 38

+in `mbam/config/config.override.yml`.

+If you're not a trusted developer you can set up

+[UNFINISHED]

 #### Setting up the XNAT container service for testing